 Because it was already so forward-thinking, Rabobank’s the move to microservices did not represent a sea change in their business thinking, even as it required profound changes in technology.
 The Rabobank team started to think about cloud computing in late 2015, then went out the next year to find a platform.
-It first worked with open source Cloud Foundry, then with Pivotal (PCF) and IBM Bluemix to create proofs of concept (PoCs).
+It first worked with open source Cloud Foundry, then with VMware (PCF) and IBM Bluemix to create proofs of concept (PoCs).

 Vincent stresses the Rabobank team has always wanted to control development, and sought advice from its vendors rather than actual programming services.
-It started with Docker containers and the Mesos OS – “Kubernetes did not exist when we started” Vincent points out – on its journey to working with the Spring Boot framework (which is owned by Pivotal).
+It started with Docker containers and the Mesos OS – “Kubernetes did not exist when we started” Vincent points out – on its journey to working with the Spring Boot framework (which is owned by VMware).

-Today, Rabobank’s new microservices-driven architecture runs on Pivotal Cloud Foundry and reaches out to Microsoft Azure in the public cloud.
+Today, Rabobank’s new microservices-driven architecture runs on VMware Cloud Foundry and reaches out to Microsoft Azure in the public cloud.
 New apps are developed through the prism of four abstractions: functions/services, apps, containers, and VMs.

 Developers tend to look at this list from the right to the left, moving from virtualization towards higher-level abstractions, where the architect’s job is to view things from the highest possible abstraction first.

 The net-net for Rabobank’s team is there are now 300 DevOps teams with most of them operating at the apps level.

 “They are not there to manage clusters or do other things with containers,” Vincent says, but rather to focus on what the apps can do.
 “Our new platform takes care of VMs, load balancing, and all the other hard stuff,” Vincent notes.